cobeylab/gcdynamics/README.md

 cd gcdynamics
 ```

-To download all necessary libraries and build the
+To download all necessary libraries and build the executable, run:

 ```sh
 ./make.py
 ```

-and an executable named `gcdynamics` will appear in the `bin/` directory.
+The executable `gcdynamics` will appear in the `bin/` directory.

 ## Performing a single model run